CUCV Technical Info

 • Dot 5 silicone brake fluid (Level should be 1/4″ below top)

-• Power Steering fluid can either be transmission fluid or standard power steering fluid.
-Do not mix.
+• Power Steering fluid can either be dextron III transmission fluid or standard power steering fluid (Military used transmission fluid do not mix)

 Batteries and Alternators